kcarnold/cs344/static/forums.md

 title: "Forum posts"
 ---

+## Week 8: Collaborative Filtering

+Our first few weeks focused on data, then we spent a few weeks on how models work in general; now it's time for applications!
+We'll start with recommendation systems, which have had a big impact on many of our lives.
+Since that's a kind of tabular data, we'll also discuss some of the classic approaches to machine learning on tabular data (decision trees, random forests, and other methods).
+This is the "bread and butter" of how many organizations use machine learning.

+Next week we'll start with natural language processing---my personal favorite use of machine learning.
+We could spend a whole class on that, but I'll try to keep it to 2 weeks so we have time for some other topics: GANs, explainability and other human+model interaction concerns, and reinforcement learning (learning to act).

+-   **Reading**: back to fastai for two more weeks.
+This week is [Lesson 7](https://course.fast.ai/videos/?lesson=7), which gets us through chapter 9.

+    -   Instead of a reading quiz, I'll post some Fundamentals notebooks to help you practice some of the skills I think are most important from these chapters.

+-   **Monday**: Lecture on recommender systems (collaborative filtering).
+(No lab, to take a break.)

+-   **Wed**: Lecture on tabular data

+-   **Fri**: Lab on Tabular Data and embeddings.

+**Project proposals** have generally been looking good, though many could benefit from being more specific about what data and approach to try.
+Start with some existing example and build on it or adapt it.
+I hope to finish giving feedback on these today.

+**Expectations**: I dropped a few things last week (e.g., Thursday quiz, more Fundamentals) for all of our sanity.
+Things to do this week:

+-   Finish the reading

+-   Finish Lab 4

+-   A few Fundamentals notebooks (hopefully posted by Monday)

+-   Quiz Thursday

+-   Reflection due... how about Thursday or Friday?
+What do you think?

 ## Week 7

 This week, we're reviewing and consolidating what we've learned about modeling and learning by gradient descent, and (if all goes well) applying it to a new task (recommending stuff to people).